sjpbailey/LinguaEar/Docs/LINGUAEAR_BUILD_STATE.md

 - Conversation Mode ≠ ListenPractice
 - Do NOT mix scoring into main conversation flow
-- Keep UI simple (max 3 main buttons)
+- Keep UI simple and understandable
 - App should feel like talking to a person, not using a tool
-- Always test like a real user (not developer mindset)
+- Always test like a real user, not a developer
+- Bot preview should help, not confuse
+- Reverse translation should clarify, not clutter

 ---

 ### TESTING CHECKLIST

 - Can user:
-  - Speak → get translation → get reply → continue?
+  - Speak → get translation → get suggested answer → hear answer?
-- Does conversation continue without reset?
+- Does reverse translation help user understand the bot reply?
-- Are buttons clear and not redundant?
+- Are buttons clear and non-redundant?
+- Does Clear reliably reset session state?
-- Is speech speed understandable?
+- Is playback speed visually correct?
 - Does flow feel natural without explanation?
+- Are replies more specific than generic fallback?

 ---

 ### NOTES

-- Conversation Mode is NOT yet in App Store release (2.1.0)
+- Conversation Mode is still DEV ONLY and NOT in App Store release 2.1.0
-- Safe to iterate freely in v2.2.0-ai branch
+- Safe to iterate freely in `v2.2.0-ai`
-- App Store description will be updated AFTER feature is stable
+- App Store description/support text for AI helper should wait until feature is stable
+- Current milestone achieved:
+  - UI shell works
+  - controls work
+  - reverse translation works
+  - next focus = smarter bot brain